-6.2.3 Tables groups composition
+6.3.5 Tables groups content

-With a click on the link located at the bottom of tables groups list page, the user reaches the function that manages the tables groups content.
+With a click on the "Groups conf." icon of the main bar, the user reaches the function that manages the tables groups content.

 The upper part of the page lists the existing schemas (except schemas dedicated to E-Maj).
 By selecting a schema, the list of its tables and sequences appears.